salsa-rs/salsa/book/src/rfcs/RFC0009-Updatable-Derived-Queries.md

 1. `Option::take` on the cached value, to move the cached value to a local variable within `read_upgrade` and set the cached value to `None` while the query is being executed.
-2. Call `QueryFunction::update` with a mutable reference to the value. `update` modifies the value in place through the reference and returns `value_changed: bool`.
+2. Call `QueryFunction::update` with a mutable reference to the value. `update` modifies the value in place through the reference and returns `ValueChanged`.
-3. When `!value_changed`, resets `memo.revisions.changed_at` to the revision it had before the update
+3. When `ValueChanged == True`, resets `memo.revisions.changed_at` to the revision it had before the update
 4. Moves the value back to the cache